 Rose Chilcoat, Associate Director – Rose came to Broads in the summer of 2001 with 13 years of experience working for the U.S. Forest Service and the National Park Service.
 She worked as a park ranger at Mesa Verde NP, Bryce Canyon NP, Rocky Mountain NP and Coulee Dam NRA and ultimately ended up in the Alaska Regional Office of the Park Service where she worked as a Concessions Analyst – managing over 350 commercial service providers in the Alaska parks.
 She was also an Outdoor Recreation Planner with the Rivers, Trails, and Conservation Assistance program in Alaska before returning to Durango in 1993 to raise her family.
 Her prior experience with not-for-profit organizations was as a volunteer, board member, and board president (Durango Nature Studies).
 She received a B.S. in horticulture summa cum laude from Virginia Tech in Blacksburg, VA.
 With her knowledge of the issues, public lands agency background, and her immense enthusiasm for wilderness, Rose makes sure that Broads are out on-the-ground in places that our voices can be heard and make a difference. email@example.com

 Ellen Stein, Broadband & Membership Coordinator – Ellen brings more than 20 years of experience in the environmental field working in grassroots organizing, advocacy, program and organizational development, fundraising, and planning and policy.
 Ellen got her start in environmental advocacy in 1991 as a member of Telluride’s Sheep Mountain Alliance board of directors.
 A mountain lover at heart, she returned to the San Juan Mountains in 2002.
 She was the first and founding director of the Mountain Studies Institute based in Silverton, Colorado, and was the first Executive Director for the Community Agriculture Alliance in Steamboat Springs.
 Most recently, she was the Development Director for KDUR Community Radio in Durango, Colorado.
-Ellen holds an M.A. in Environmental Policy & Planning from Tufts University, and a B.A. in Studio Art from Colorado College.
+Her work experience also includes the Western Governors Association, Ford Foundation, Green Corps, and Peace Corps.
+Ellen holds a Master of Arts degree in Environmental Policy & Planning from Tufts University, and a Bachelor of Arts degree in Studio Art from Colorado College.
 As the Broadband & Membership Coordinator, Ellen is responsible for the success of the Broadband program as well as oversight of our membership program.
 Her passion for wild places continues to fuel her life and work. firstname.lastname@example.org

 Joyce Thomsen, Membership Maven – Joyce took a break from a 23-year stint at chiropractic in Durango to participate actively in the preservation of the “back country,” which incidentally is also the name of her practice where she enjoyed hiking, biking and skiing in her spare time for most of those 23 years.
 Ya, ya betcha she grew up on a farm in Minnesota, and credits her parents with showing her the beauty and value of open country on their many family vacations, especially to the American west.
 She earned bachelor degrees in physical education and distributive science at Gustavus Adolphus College in St. Peter, MN, then continued her education with a bachelor of science in human biology and a doctor of chiropractic degree from National College of Chiropractic, Lombard, IL.
 Joyce loves interacting with other Broads and helping to make a difference! email@example.com